 Since it was a breezy evening with a chance of showers, I used a Weber chimney starter to light 30 Kingsford Charcoal Briquets and spread them over the full ring of unlit charcoal.
 I then put two large chunks of oak smoke wood on the hot coals and assembled the cooker.

 I used the 2-gallon Brinkmann pan for this overnight cook, filling it with hot tap water.
 Using this big pan, I had to replenish the water only once during the cooking session.
-If you have a 2009 or newer 18-1/2″ WSM, you already have a 2-gallon water pan.
+(If you have a 2009 or newer 18.5″ WSM, you may also want to look into this alternative water pan.)

 With the cooker assembled, place the chuck roll into the cooker immediately—don’t wait for the cooker to come up to temperature.
 Start with all dampers 100% open until the cooker reaches 200°F, then set the three bottom dampers to 25% open and adjust as needed to maintain a temperature of 225-250°F measured at the lid.
 Leave the lid damper 100% open throughout the cook.